poojakedia/UOMe/README.md

 ## What It Does
 UOMe allows users to:
 - Track expenses in real-time and assign who owes what.
-- Split bills easily with equal or custom distributions.
 - Settle debts seamlessly and keep track of payments.
 - Avoid awkward money conversations with automated tracking.